 - RTP grantees are reimbursed by the State of New Hampshire.
 Grantees must incur cost for work actually completed then submit requests for reimbursement with cancelled checks (front and back) and/or paid-in-full receipts attached and all invoices.
 Grantees must also submit documentation of completed match with every billing until match is met for total project.
 Final reimbursement will be withheld until all match is met.
 As mentioned above, expenses and items may not be reimbursed if not included in within the original project proposal and budget. - A grantee is issued a contract with the State of New Hampshire; as such, the RTP program cannot directly pay any sub-contracted vendors the grantee hires.
 It is up to the grantee to incur all costs up front and submit documentation to the RTP coordinator to receive reimbursement. - Bills & match shall be submitted within 30 days of incurring cost.
-With each submission bill & match, grantees must include a progress report (form located on BOT website) on the project in order to receive their reimbursement check. - Final billing will include a final hardcopy progress report with hardcopy color photos documenting the completed project or equipment purchase. - A site inspection may be performed by NH BOT staff. - Working capital advances may be approved on a case-by-case basis.
+With each submission bill & match, grantees must include a progress report (form located on BOT website) on the project in order to receive their reimbursement check.

+- Final billing will include a final hardcopy progress report with hardcopy color photos documenting the completed project or equipment purchase. - No documentation for billing/match/progress reports/photos will be accepted beyond 30 days after contract end date. - A site inspection may be performed by NH BOT staff. - Working capital advances may be approved on a case-by-case basis.
 It must be noted in the application (on page 2) that you intend to apply for a cash advance.
 Invoices & proof of payments must be submitted to RTP coordinator before any additional billings from sponsor will be approved for reimbursement.
-The organization must submit at the time of the cash advance request (not with application): - A formal letter requesting a cash advance (On organization letterhead) - A copy of the organization's bank CURRENT financial statement showing need for advance - o Completed billing form signed by project administrator in the amount of the cash advance - o Completed (anticipated) match form signed by project administrator
+The organization must submit at the time of the cash advance request (not with application): - A formal letter requesting a cash advance (On organization letterhead) - A copy of the organization's bank CURRENT financial statement showing need for advance - Completed billing form signed by project administrator in the amount of the cash advance - Completed (anticipated) match form signed by project administrator